sansecio/magento2-module-cosmic-sting-jwt/README.md

 Adobe offers a solution to change the encryption key, but all it does is _add_ an additional key and then attempts to re-encrypt existing secrets with this key.
 It does nothing to invalidate the old key that is still being referenced in `app/etc/env.php`.

-This module ensures that JWTs are only ever read using the latest encryption.
+This module ensures that JWTs are only ever read using the latest encryption key.
 It is provided as-is and without any warranty or guarantees.
+Test extensively and use at own risk.

 ## License